davidbasswwu/Auto-Image-Caption-for-Web-Using-Machine-Learning/README.md

   <li>Run the extension.</li>
  </ol>

+by Hayk Mikayelyan, Abi Muñoz.
 Thank you Yining Shi, Lauren Race, Ellen Nickels for helping us with this project։